 Toolkit 2: Policies, guidelines and other hospital resources

 - KPD tip of the month

 Q&A for program participants

 - KPD Histocompatibility Testing Requirements Checklist (effective 1/2016)

-Find them in UNOS Connect (“Kidney Paired Donation” section in the course catalog)
+Find them in UNOS Connect (“Kidney Paired Donation” section or the “Histo” section of the course catalog)

 - Histocompatibility testing:

 - HST 100

 Match offer resources